flmartineau/solar-system/README.md

 - Celestial objects trajectories displayed with orbit lines
 - Detailed information about each celestial object
 - Adjustable simulation speed
-- Responsive design for desktop and mobile devices
 - Toggleable labels and orbit lines

 ## Installation